RTennent/kickstarter-analysis-/README.md

 Objective and Approach

-•	The goal was to develop insights into what factors influence successful crowdfunding campaigns, particularly for plays.
+•	The goal was to develop insights into what factors influence successful crowdfunding campaigns, particularly for plays
-•	I used Excel to analyze data related to crowdfunding campaigns going back to 2009.
+•	I used Excel to analyze data related to crowdfunding campaigns going back to 2009

 Conclusions